-CAR DAMAGE IN CAR ACCIDENT – NO INSURANCE OR LIABILITY ONLY
+CAR DAMAGED IN AUTO ACCIDENT – NO INSURANCE OR LIABILITY ONLY

 Our lawyers frequently get calls from people who have been in a car accident or car crash where they only have liability coverage on their automobile, i.e. they don’t have full collision coverage.
 Minnesota law requires that every vehicle be insured before it can legally be driven.
 However, that requirement only extends to liability insurance.
 You have to have insurance on your automobile to pay damages in case you crash into someone else’s car or property, or if you cause an auto accident and injure someone.
 But you are not required to have insurance to cover damage to your own car in a crash– that decision is up to you.

 Most people decide whether to buy collision (damage from a crash) or comprehensive (damage for other reasons, e.g. flood or fire) insurance coverage for their automobile by comparing the value of their car or truck to the cost of the insurance.
-If your car is only worth $2,000, you may decide not to get full coverage because the cost of the insurance is not worth the money.
+If your car is only worth $2,000, you may decide not to get full coverage because the insurance premium is too high compared to the value of the car.
 In that case, if you crash into a tree or otherwise damage your own car, you understand that if it’s your fault, you will have to pay for the damage to your own vehicle.

 Unfortunately, we see many situations where our clients did not cause the car accident, but the other driver’s auto insurance refuses to pay to fix the damage to our client’s vehicle because the other driver won’t admit the accident was his fault or the insurance company won’t admit it was their driver’s fault.
 Then the question is asked: How do I get paid for the damage to my car when the car crash was the other driver’s fault?